writethedocs/www/docs/conf/eu/2015/cfp.md

 ## Speaker Benefits and Logistics

+Speaking at Write the Docs is a fantastic way to participate in the conference.
 If you are selected to speak at Write the Docs, we will waive your attendance fee.
 We regret that we are not able to cover the cost of travel or lodging for speakers at this time.

 By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.
 If your proposal is accepted but you are unable to attend due to travel costs, however, please let us know and we will do what we can to help out.

-Speaking at Write the Docs is a fantastic way to participate in the conference.
-Additionally, all those who submit a proposal but are not selected to speak will be able to register at the early bird registration price.

 Proposal decisions will be sent by the middle of June.